 If you struggle with your smoker running hot, even with all the air valves closed, you may have other problems you need to address.

 Because the temperature controller moderates the flow of oxygen, if your smoker runs hot even with the vents closed you most likely have a problem with air leaking.
 This means the controller won’t be able to effectively control the temperature in your smoker.

 Some people report issues like this with the

 If your smoker is airtight and your temperature drops down with the air vents closed then a temperature controller will work very well for you.

 Smokers that will benefit the most from installing a controller include Egg style smokers, ugly drum smokers, kamado smokers and

 We should also point out that bbq temperature controllers are not good for maintaining the fire on an offset smoker unless you are using minion or snake method, or if you are using only wood to cook with.

 Wrapping it up

-While we personally think the WiFi features are a must have, you still get all of the benefit of consistent temperature with the lower priced options.
+While we personally think the WiFi features are a must have, you still get all of the benefits of consistent temperature with the low tech options.
 This is nice if fussing over a phone and looking at temperature graphs doesn’t seem like your idea of a good time.

 Let us know in the comments below if you think we’ve missed anything, or if you’ve had any experiences with automatic temperature controllers.